PetterRein/TDT4140/README.md

 A step by step guide to run the server and UI
 ```
-Download release and extract see releasev2.0gr44.zip inn root of master.
+Download release and extract, see releasev2.0gr44.zip in root of master.
 ```
 ```
 Move sample.db to tomcat\bin